My Side of the Mountain Course

 Resilient Living

-We've recently set up a dedicated Skool community to support and expand the learning outcomes for our Everyday Bushcraft courses.
+We're currently setting up online courses here on our website to support and expand the learning outcomes for our Everyday Bushcraft courses.

-This online space gives participants a place to connect, ask questions, share their progress, and deepen their understanding of the five core skills.
+This online space gives participants a place to connect, ask questions, share their progress, and deepen their understanding of the five core skills and much more.
 It’s a hub for ongoing learning—where videos, resources, challenges, and discussions continue long after the course has finished.

 By joining the community, learners not only stay engaged but also become part of a supportive group of like-minded people committed to resilience, confidence, and everyday practical skills.